 - how democracy and the law works in Britain, in contrast to different forms of government in other countries

 - an understanding of how citizens can influence decision-making through the democratic process

 Religious Education (RE)

-The school’s programme of learning in Religious Education (RE) develops pupils’ understanding and knowledge so that they learn, as appropriate for the age of pupils:
+The school’s programme of learning in Religious Education (RE) develops students’ understanding and knowledge so that they learn, as appropriate for the age of students: